gamemanual0/gm0/source/docs/software/tutorials/gamepad.rst

 .. code-block::

     gamepad1.rumble(int durationMs);

 If control over both rumble motors and rumble intensity is desried:

 .. code-block::

    gamepad1.rumble(double rumble1, double rumble2, int durationMs);

 To make a gamepad rumble for a certain number of "blips" (the notion of what a "blip" is being predefined by the SDK):

 .. code-block::

     gamepad1.rumbleBlips(int numBlips);

 Helper functions:
 ~~~~~~~~~~~~~~~~~~

 The ``public boolean isRumbling()`` function provides an educated guess about whether there is a rumble action ongoing on this gamepad.
 The Robot Controller does not know for sure whether a rumble action is ongoing or not, because once the command is sent to the Driver Station, the Driver Station handles running the gamepad effects and the Robot Controller is "hands off".

-The ``public void stopRumble()`` function may be used to stop any ongoing rumble action for a gamepad (perhaps most useful in conjunction with a rumble of continous duration).
+The ``public void stopRumble()`` function may be used to stop any ongoing rumble action for a gamepad (perhaps most useful in conjunction with a rumble of continuous duration).

 Advanced API
 ~~~~~~~~~~~~